 Project ideas are generated by board members and further assessed in partnership with nonprofit organizations that operate in the communities that we serve.
 A formal application process has yet to be established, but please stay tuned for updates as we continue to build out the program.

 The inspiration for this collaborative developed as Moniker became aware that rural and/or low-income communities across Colorado often have insufficient access to organic food sources.
 In partnership with Paonia Soil Co. and local organizations, Moniker brings module gardens and gardening education to rural communities.

 North Fork Gardens - North Fork Montessori School @ Crawford utilizes their module gardens to provide gardening education, cooking classes, and fresh food to students, parents, and the greater community.

 The initiative began as a way to increase collaboration and impact among funders in the Pikes Peak Region.
-In partnership with the Pikes Peak Community Foundation and six other local funders, the collaborative provides a space for co-funding among foundations or donor advised funds.
+In partnership with the Pikes Peak Community Foundation and seven other local funders, the collaborative provides a space for co-funding among foundations or donor advised funds.